howerj/subleq-vhdl/readme.md

 * [ ] Get implementation working in hardware (need a board for this)
 * [ ] Find way of interacting with other hardware
 * [ ] Optimize SUBLEQ design for slice area (and speed if possible)
+* [ ] Using Graphviz online, make a state-machine diagram

 ## Other SUBLEQ projects